Tooth Extractions (Oral Surgery)

-At the point of surgery, the Austin oral surgeon will numb the area using anesthesia so as to prevent wisdom tooth pain.
-During the tooth extraction procedure, he opens up the gum tissue above the tooth and takes out any bone that may be covering it.
-He/she will then separate the tissue that connects the tooth to the bone and then remove the wisdom tooth.
-After this, you will need a couple of stiches.
-Some stiches dissolve over time while others have to be removed after some few days by a qualified dental surgeon.
+At the point of surgery, the oral surgeon in Austin will numb the area using anesthesia so as to prevent wisdom tooth pain.
+During the tooth extraction procedure, they will open up the gum tissue above the tooth and take out any bone that may be covering it.
+They will then separate the tissue that connects the tooth to the bone and then remove the wisdom tooth.
+After this, you will need a couple of stitches.
+Some stitches dissolve over time, while others have to be removed after a few days by a qualified oral surgeon.
 A cotton gauze pad is then placed over the wound in order to regulate the bleeding.

 Here are some tips to help you speed up your recovery after wisdom teeth removal or tooth extraction in Austin:

 · Gently bite on the gauze pad intermittently and change the pads as they soak with blood.
 If you are still bleeding 24 hours after surgery, call or pay your dentist a visit.